-Covid 19 coronavirus: Wellington quarantine facility set up near primary school
+Covid 19 coronavirus: Passengers repatriated from Korea land in Wellington; school worried about quarantine facility

+A domestic charter flight carrying returnees from Korea has landed at Wellington Airport.

-A new Covid-19 managed isolation and quarantine facility has been set up in Wellington across the road from a primary school.
+A new Covid-19 managed isolation and quarantine facility has been set up in Wellington at the Grand Mercure Hotel.

-The Grand Mercure Hotel has been closed for the past two weeks and is today reopening to manage arrivals coming into the country.
+The hotel has 115 rooms and is reopening today to manage arrivals coming into the country.

 Read More